mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

       ones called some-> and some->> .
 These two behave exactly the same as the respec- tive ones we just discussed, but computation ends if the result of any step in the expansion is nil .
-* One of the most common techniques seen in Clojure for sequential search is to use the some function
-    * (some #{:oz} units)
-        * This function evaluates a predicate for each element of a collection and returns the first logically true value (not the original ele- ment)
 * private methods
     * (defn- update-calories
-* Clojure programs, we’re going to say that parentheses serve two purposes:
-  ■ Calling functions
-  ■ Constructing lists
-    * On the other hand, at the meta level, your entire Clojure program is a series of lists: the very source code of your program is inter- preted by the Clojure compiler as lists that con- tain function names and arguments that need to be parsed, evaluated, and compiled.
-    * Because
-      the same language features are available at both the lower compiler levels and in your normal program code, Lisp enables uniquely pow- erful meta-programming capabilities.
-    * Clojure code is represented using Clojure data structures
-    * The
-      list is special because each expression of Clojure code is a list
-        * Clojure assumes that the
-          first symbol appearing in a list represents the name of a function (or a macro)
-        * The
-          remaining expressions in the list are considered arguments to the function
-        * This has another implication.
-What if you wanted to define three-numbers as a list containing the numbers 1, 2, and 3?
-            * (def three-numbers (1 2 3))
-               ; CompilerException java.lang.ClassCastException: java.lang.Long cannot be
-               cast to clojure.lang.IFn, compiling:(NO_SOURCE_FILE:1)
-            * The reason for this error is that Clojure is trying to treat the list (1 2 3) the same way as it treats all lists.
-The first element is considered a function, and here the integer 1 isn’t a function.
-            (def three-numbers '(1 2 3)) // quoting
-* vectors
-    * Vectors are like lists, except for two things: they’re denoted using square brackets, and they’re indexed by number.
-    * [10 20 30 40 50]
-* nil
-    * Clo-
-      jure’s nil is equivalent to null
-    * Everything other than false and nil is considered true
-* symbol and keyword
-    * Symbols are the identifiers in a Clojure program, the names that signify values.
-    * in the form (+ 1 2) the + is a symbol signifying the addition function
-    * symbols normally resolve to something else that isn’t a symbol
-        * But
-          it’s possible to treat a symbol as a value itself and not an identifier by quoting the sym- bol with a leading single-quote character
-        * In practice you’ll almost never quote symbols to use them as data because Clojure has a special type specifically for this use case: the keyword
-        * To use the analogy of a dictionary, the word in a dictionary entry is the symbol but the definition of the word is a binding of that word to a particular meaning.
-    * keyword
-        * A key-
-          word is sort of like an autoquoted symbol: keywords never reference some other value and always evaluate to themselves
-        * You can construct keywords and symbols from strings using the keyword and symbol functions
-        * Keyword functions accept one or two arguments.
-The first argument is a map, and the keyword looks itself up in this map.
-            * (:username person)
-            * (map :member-since users)
 ## polymorphism
 * Multimethods vs. Protocols
     * multimethod